moble/spherical_functions/WignerDMatrices.md

   \left( - \frac{ \lvert \quat{R}\_{a} \rvert^2 }
   { \lvert \quat{R}\_{b} \vert^2 } \right)^{\rho}
 \end{align}
+And again, we evaluate this cleverly, as above.

 So we get four branches in our logic, with a different expression for
 $\mathfrak{D}$ in each branch: